dalehenrich/RowanSample9V3/README.md

 			}
 		}
 	},
-	#comment : 'Start with spec_0001; add and use Traits'
+	#comment : 'Start with spec_0001 (RowanSample9V3) and add a Trait definition.
+Update RowanSample9V3Class1to use the Trait, instance and class size ..  update tests to test the trait methods'
 }

 RwTestProjectLibraryIndexCard {
 	#name : 'index_0084',
-	#title : 'Start with spec_0001; add and use Traits',
+	#title : 'Start with spec_0001 (RowanSample9V3) and add a Trait definition.
+Update RowanSample9V3Class1to use the Trait, instance and class size ..  update tests to test the trait methods',
 	#specName : 'spec_0084',
 	#index : 84,
 	#derivedFrom : 'spec_0001',